nicolashuberIT/flight-analyzer/docs/research/research-report.md

 Additionally, the following two reference datasets are imported:

 - theoretical reference: [This](/docs/datasets/reference/theoretical_reference.csv) contains theoretical speed data for the Ozone Alpina 4 in size MS, provided by Ozone Gliders LTD.
 - original reference: [This](/docs/datasets/reference/original_reference.csv) contains experimental speed data that has been used for the analyses presented in the original paper **Fliegen am Limit - Aktive Sicherheit im Gleitschirmsport**, dated 10/24/2022.
+The data is normalized by horizontal speed to match the analyses of the revised paper, dated 03/31/2024.

 ### Track Log Matrix